whg-training/statistics-course/Genes/practicals/Genes across species/Counting_genes_2.md

    ...
 }
 ```

-It may however
-- The above structure would actually waste a lot of memory with all those IDs (which are already
-  recorded in the loaded dataframes).
-Instead, how about recording the row indexes of the genes,
+- Another idea is to save memory in the above by only recording the (integer) indexes of the genes and transcripts,
-  transcripts, and exons?
-You can then use e.g. `genes.iloc(i)` to retrieve the specific record
-  without having to search the ID again.
+  instead of their (string) identifiers.
+How do you do that?

+In the following I'll show how this can be done directly in the sqlite database and we'll then explore a pandas-based
+python version.

 ### A sqlite approach